4-gent/FlavorMash/README.md

 - If you are on Mac
-    In your teminal command line go to this directory: repo/fmash/ run this command: sudo ./initMac.sh
+    In your teminal command line go to this directory: repo/fmash/ run this command first to make the file executable: sudo chmod +x initMac.sh run this command: sudo ./initMac.sh
 - If you are on Windows
     Use a linux command line not Command Prompt that isn't a Bash Shell